xCocoaCrazy/vendingmachine/README.md

 # Vending Machine

 This is a project that is made to imitate the operations of a real vending machine.
-It can give you items from it, and also you can update it's items or entirely modify it's insides with a .json file.
+It can give you items from it, and also you can update it's items or entirely modify it's insides with a .json file (a test file to check the functionallity of update/reset is in the folder FileResources/updateOrAdd.json).
 This project uses Vaadin framework for a simple, yet informative UI.